 The machine gauges and instruments provide important information about machine operation and condition.
 Familiarize yourself with the gauges and monitor them carefully during start-up operation.
 Refer to Section 5.15 ENGINE CONTROLS.

-2. Turn ignition key (E) to RUN position.
+- 2. Sound horn (E) three times. - 3.
+Turn ignition key (F) to RUN.

 Be sure the area is clear of other persons, pets etc. before proceeding.